Correlation function of flavored fermion in holographic QCD: Approach to the D3/D7 model

 \section{Approach to the D3/D7 model}

 In order to further test the prescription in Section 3.3, let us attempt to use it in the D3/D7 approach in this section, which is a holographic version of 1+2 dimensional QCD.
+Similarly as the case of the D4/D8 approach, in Section 5.1, we perform the Step 1 in the prescription to obtain a 4d effective fermionic action with respect to the bubble and black D3 background.
+In Section 4.2, we perform Step 2 and Step 3 which is to solve the equations of motion for the bulk field, define its boundary value and derive its onshell action in order to evaluate the correlation function.